-3. The appraisers have not been provided with professional soil boring analysis for the appraisal property.
+2. The appraisers have not been provided with professional soil boring analysis for the appraisal property.
 Valuation is predicated upon the assumption that the subject soils are suitable for commercial-type construction similar to that found on surrounding parcels.
 If such is not the case, the value conclusion could be impacted.

-View South of Northbound South Ashley Street
+View North of North Ashley Street

-View North of Northbound South Ashley Street
+View South of North Ashley Street